Dangles91/Godot.Community.ControlBinding/README.md

 Simple property binding from Godot controls to C# properties

 ### List binding
-A simple implementation of ObservableList to support list bindings to OptionButton and ItemList controls.
+A simple implementation of `ObservableList` to support list bindings to `OptionButton` and `ItemList` controls.
-If the list objects inherit from `ObservableObject` the list items will receive update notifications.
+If the list objects inherit from `ObservableList` the list items will receive update notifications.

 ### Enum list binding
 A very specific list binding implementation to bind Enums to an OptionButton with support a target property to store the selected option.